Satarupa22-SD/.github-pvtr/.github/CONTRIBUTOR_LADDER.md

 ### Process

 Nominations are submitted via pull request to update Privateer's [MAINTAINERS.md].
 After validation, [maintainer consensus] is sought.
-Upon consensus, the PR is merged and the new Maintainer is added to the `oss` GitHub Team.
+Upon consensus, the PR is merged and the new Maintainer is added to the `core-maintainers` GitHub Team.

 ### Responsibilities & Privileges